 Rehabilitation provisions are initially measured at the expected value of future cash flows required to rehabilitate the relevant site, discounted to their present value.
-The value of the provision is progressively increased over time as the effect of When provisions discounting unwinds. for rehabilitation initially recognised, are the corresponding cost is capitalised as an asset, representing part of the cost of acquiring the future economic benefits of the operation.
+The value of the provision is progressively increased over time as the effect of discounting unwinds.
+When provisions for rehabilitation are initially recognised, the corresponding cost is capitalised as an asset, representing part of the cost of acquiring the future economic benefits of the operation.